kobotoolbox/docs/source/group_repeat.md

 #### Nested Repeat (roster within a roster)

-KoBoToolbox also supports nested repeat form design.
+KoboToolbox also supports nested repeat form design.
 Here you are able to add a roster within a roster (i.e. a repeat group question within a repeat group question).

 Design a roster (with the group name **Demographic Characteristics**) and then place another roster (with the group name **List of Hobbies**) within a roster (**Demographic Characteristics**) by following the steps outlined above under **Creating a roster (repeating group of questions)**.
 You should then have a nested repeat form as shown in the image below: